factor1/nifty-nav/README.md

 ```

 ## Nifty Nav Options/Settings
-Nifty Nav has three `jQuery` settings, and some `scss` settings.
+Nifty Nav has five `jQuery` settings, and some `scss` settings.

 - `subMenus` controls if Nifty Nav should allow toggling of sub-menus.
 Default: `false`.
+- `subMenuParentLink` controls if a parent menu navigation link should be followed when clicked.
+Default: `false`.
-- `mask` controsl if Nifty Nav should show the mask that covers the page.
+- `mask` controls if Nifty Nav should show the mask that covers the page.
 Default: `true`.
 - `itemClickClose` controls if Nifty Nav should close when a nav item with the class of `nifty-nav-item`
 is clicked.
 Default: `true`.
 - `panelPosition` lets you control the `display:` value of the `.nifty-panel` element.
 Default: `absolute`.